lachrist/aran/README.md

 ## Hooks

-Hooks are functions that are called before executing statements and expressions.
+Hooks are functions called before executing statements and expressions.
 Although Aran uses Esprima which follows Mozilla node types (see: https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API), hooks follow the AST types described in https://github.com/lachrist/esvisit which better represent JavaScript semantic.
 All hooks are optional and independent.
 Each hook will be called with syntactic information described in https://github.com/lachrist/esvisit.
-For instance `o.f(x)` will trigger the `hooks.MemberCall('f', 1)` where the first argument is the name of the property (if not computed) and the second argument is the number of passed argument.
+For instance `o.f(x)` triggers `hooks.MemberCall('f', 1)` where the first argument is the name of the property (if not computed) and the second argument is the number of passed argument.
 Those syntactic information can completed with code location:
   1. `StartRange`: The index where the statement / expression start.
   2. `EnRange`: The index where the statement / expression end.
   3. `StartLoc`: The `line-column` where the statement / expression start.